nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    E.g. for `edit 1 m/CS2101 m/Invalid`, `m/Invalid` will be taken as the module argument, which is invalid.
    Even though m/CS2101 is valid, it is ignored entirely.

 1. Tag prefix for `add`, `tag` and `edit` commands are an exception.
+   All arguments with `t/` prefix will be accepted for processing.

-For 2 or more tags which share the same spelling, only the first tag is accepted.
+1. For 2 or more tags which share the same spelling, only the first tag is accepted.
    Note that tag spelling check is case-insensitive.
+This also means that if a blank `t/` is passed in, the app will give an error message due to the tag being empty.
    E.g. for `tag 1 t/quiz t/QUIZ, t/Quiz`, only `t/quiz` is accepted and the actual tag will be spelt as `quiz`.

 <div style="page-break-after: always;"></div>